ilovelili/ethernaut-solutions/day16-preservation.md

 **Hint**: If you can match up storage data locations between Contract A and Contract B, you can precisely manipulate the desired variables in Contract A.

-the `LibraryContract` is trying to modify the variable at index 0 but on the calling contract, index 0 is the address of timeZone1Library.
+The `LibraryContract` is trying to modify the variable at index 0 but on the calling contract, index 0 is the address of timeZone1Library.
 So first you need to call `setTime()` to replace timeZone1Library with a malicious contract.
 In this malicious contract, setTime() which will modify index 3 which on the calling contract is the owner variable!

 Deploy the malicious library contract
 Convert the address into uint.